Iliotibial Band Syndrome (cont.)

 In this Article

-- What are iliotibial band syndrome symptoms and signs?
+- What are iliotibial band (IT band) syndrome symptoms and signs?

-- What is the treatment for iliotibial band syndrome?
+- What is the treatment for iliotibial band (IT band) syndrome?

-- What stretches and exercises are beneficial for iliotibial band syndrome?
+- What stretches and exercises are beneficial for iliotibial band (IT band) syndrome?

-- What exercises should be avoided with iliotibial band syndrome?
+- What exercises should be avoided with iliotibial band (IT band) syndrome?

-- Where can people find more information about iliotibial band syndrome?
+- Where can people find more information about iliotibial band (IT band) syndrome?

 - Find a local Doctor in your town

-What is the prognosis for iliotibial band syndrome?
-Can iliotibial band syndrome be prevented?
+What is the treatment for iliotibial band (IT band) syndrome?

 Find out what women really need.